China Mengniu Dairy, Coca-Cola sign Olympic deal to 2032

 The announcement is a major boost for the IOC, strengthening its financial future as interest in the world’s biggest multi-sports event has waned in the last few years.

+Beijing will host the 2022 Olympics, while the Summer Games of 2024 will be staged in Paris.
+Los Angeles has been awarded the 2028 Olympics.

+Mengniu’s Lu said the agreement was a key part of their global vision.

-“This historic joint partnership deal, together with our global expansion plans, will help Mengniu promote our long-held values around quality and safety,” said Jeffrey Lu, Mengniu chief executive.
+“This historic joint partnership deal, together with our global expansion plans, will help Mengniu promote our long-held values around quality and safety,” Lu added.

+“This is a vital step in our international strategy, and we are honored to have the opportunity to build the positive reputation of Chinese food and beverage brands among consumers globally.”

 Editing by Peter Rutherford